FunkyMuse/MediaPicker/imagepicker/README.md

 dependencies {
     def pickerVersion = "0.0.1" //look-up the latest one on jitpack

-    //the core package is a must then you include the one you need implementation "com.github.CraZyLegenD.MediaPicker:core:$pickerVersion"
+    //the core package is a must
+    implementation "com.github.CraZyLegenD.MediaPicker:core:$pickerVersion"

     //images